 Roger Camp | Beauty & Utility

 Roger Camp’s photographs have been published in over 100 magazines including American Photo, The New England Review, and The New York Quaterly.
 He is the author of three books, including the award-winning Butterflies in Flight, Thames & Hudson, 2002.
 He has taught photography at the Columbus College of Art & Design, University of Iowa and the Cite Internationale Universitaire de Paris.
 He is represented by the Robin Rice Gallery, NYC.
+Camp's images are featured in Issue 7 of Glassworks.
 More examples of his work may be found at: rcampphoto.com

 Amber Carpenter: Vacant Purpose Series | Beauty & Utility

 Amber Carpenter is a writer, poet, and amateur photographer.
 She completed her Master of Arts in English from East Carolina University with a concentration in nonfiction and poetry.
 She prefers macro photography and continues to learn more about being behind the lens.
 Winston-Salem, North Carolina is where she currently resides and works as an adjunct Developmental English & Reading instructor at a local community college.
 Carpenter's work is featured in Issue 7 of Glassworks.

 Benn Gabriner | Beauty & Utility

 Eleanor Leonne Bennett is a 16-year-old internationally award-winning photographer and artist who has won first places with National Geographic, The World Photography Organisation, Nature’s Best Photography, Papworth Trust, Mencap, The Woodland trust and Postal Heritage.
 Her photography has been published in the Telegraph, The Guardian, BBC News Website and on the cover of books and magazines in the United states and Canada.
 Her art is globally exhibited.
 Bennett's work is featured in Issue 7 of Glassworks.